National Taiwan University of Science and Technology: History

 National Taiwan University of Science and Technology, formerly known as National Taiwan Institute of Technology, was established on 22 July 1974, as the first and the best higher education institution of its kind within the technological and vocational education system in Taiwan.
 By extending this system to the highest level, the university was intended to meet the need created by the rapid economic and industrial development for highly trained engineers and managers.

 The university initially consisted of four departments, Industrial Management, Electronic Engineering, Mechanical Engineering, and Textile Engineering, in 1974.
 The department of Construction Engineering was added in 1975; and both the department of Chemical Engineering and Electrical Engineering were launched in 1976.
 The Master's degree programs began in 1979, and the Ph.D. programs were offered in 1982.
 On attaining university status in 1997, the university reorganized itself into five colleges － Engineering, Electrical and Computer Engineering, Management, Design, and Liberal Arts and Social Sciences.
 From the year 2001, certain departments also began to accept students into doctoral programs in the continuing education division.

 After more than thirty years of growth and evolution, under the outstanding leadership of successive presidents, nowadays, the Taiwan Tech has become one of the 11 top universities in Taiwan, and has been recognized by all sectors of society for its academic and practical achievements in such areas as cooperation with industry, promotion of entrepreneurship and technology licensing.
 The university is considered the best technical university in Taiwan.
-The achievements made by the university in the technical and design departments has made it well recognized among the Asian universities as well.In 2018, NTUST established the Polytechnic University Taiwan - Paraguay (UPTP) in Asunción, the capital of Paraguay, with NTUST providing teaching assistance.
-In 2023, NTUST received the campus of Hwa Hsia University of Technology then established Huaxia Campus of NTUST in Zhonghe District, New Taipei City.
+The achievements made by the university in the technical and design departments has made it well recognized among the Asian universities as well.

+In 2018, NTUST established the Polytechnic University Taiwan - Paraguay (UPTP) in Asunción, the capital of Paraguay, with NTUST providing teaching assistance.
+NTUST started the groundbreaking for the extension of Taiwan Tech's new Hsinchu Campus in 2020, four years after the university had decided to open a new branch campus in Hsinchu.
+In 2023, Hwa Hsia University of Technology (HHUT) merged into NTUST to form the NTUST Hwa Hsia Campus in Zhonghe District, New Taipei City.
+This marked Taiwan's first merger between a public and a private university.